meilisearch/integration-guides/resources/dependencies.md

 No projects depends on [vuepress-plugin-meilisearch]((https://github.com/meilisearch/vuepress-plugin-meilisearch/) in the integration team.

 Also, even if they are not parts of the integration team, we should keep in mind the following projects strongly depend on `vuepress-plugin-meilisearch`:
-- The search bar of the [MeiliSearch documentation](https://github.com/meilisearch/documentation/)
+- The search bar of the [Meilisearch documentation](https://github.com/meilisearch/documentation/)

 ## Docs scraper

 No projects depends on [docs-scraper](https://github.com/meilisearch/docs-scraper/) in the integration team.

 Also, even if they are not parts of the integration team, we should keep in mind the following projects strongly depend on `docs-scraper`:
-- The search bar of the [MeiliSearch documentation](https://github.com/meilisearch/documentation/)
+- The search bar of the [Meilisearch documentation](https://github.com/meilisearch/documentation/)